 The best warm up to a night for the books!

 On this day, GSFF paid tribute to the vision and legacy of his founder Nikos Triantafyllidis.
-Two legendary artists, Momus and Blaine L. Reininger shared memories and paid their respects to their late friend, whilst a video curated and directed by Marina Danezi took us on a retrospective journey to his life and career.
+Two legendary artists, Momus and Blaine L. Reininger shared memories and paid tribute to their late friend and collaborator, whilst a video curated and directed by Marina Danezi took us on a retrospective journey to his life and career.

 Alex Bolpasis and Dimitris Papandreou took the stage, with a little help from IDLES' drummer Jon Beavis (on video), in an attempt to introduce us to the earnestness, sensitivity and energy of the band, represented in the film we were about to watch.

 Director Mark Archer sadly couldn't join us for the Greek Premiere of his film due to travel restrictions, but his story about finding strength in vulnerability, touched all of us that night.

 Don't Go Gentle documents the journey behind IDLES' music and captures the 10 year journey of their struggle, grief and moving determination.
 Greece was the first country to screen DGG after its world premiere in London and, on that summer night in Athens, the reasons why these five individuals have connected with legions of people across the world, became more than obvious.